Buddhism in China

 Xuanzang 玄奘 [602 - 664] or Hsüan-tsang WG

 Xuanzang is remembered as the monk who brought the Buddhist scriptures into China.
 He was born near the then capital of Luoyang and was initially a follower of Confucius before converting to Buddhism at the age of 13 and becoming a monk.
 At the age of 27 he set off on his epic trek to study the Sanskrit Buddhist texts in India.
 He had been refused permission to go by the Chinese authorities but went anyway.
 Xuanzang's outward journey took him on the Silk Route via the Tarim basin (visiting Gaochang; Kuqa and Ha Noi near Kashgar) to Central Asia and then south into India.
 There he studied and traveled extensively for fifteen years.
-His return trip took him on the southern branch of the Silk Route.
+His return trip took him along the southern branch of the Silk Route back into China.

 Xuanzang, Buddhism, Shanxi, Xian